 Sum it up – what do I NEED to pressure can?

 - A safe, modern pressure canner.
-Two of the most popular ones are Presto 23 quart pressure canner and All American 921 21-1/2-Quart Pressure Cooker/Canner The Presto is the most popular, but survivalists and preppers might want the consider the All-American, which does not need replacement gaskets every year.
+Two of the most popular ones are Presto 23 quart pressure canner and All American 921 21-1/2-Quart Pressure Cooker/Canner The Presto is the least expensive option and many people use it, but survivalists and preppers might want the consider the All-American, which does not need replacement gaskets every year.

 - A second canning rack for the Presto (the All-American comes with two)